 Be nice.
 Or else.

-Chicago, IL Head of Design at Blackbox Joined almost 2 years ago
+Chicago, IL Head of Design at Blackbox Joined about 2 years ago

 I've been working on the web professionally since 2003 (pre-Google IPO for better context) and Mom still doesn't have a clue what I do.
 I've made peace with the fact that's never going to happen.